machar94/project-1-delta-lake/README.md

 ### S3 Bucket

 1. Create a new S3 bucket.
-Most of the defualt settings can be left.
+Most of the default settings can be left.
 Remember the bucket name should be unique within AWS.

     ![S3 Bucket](assets/s3_bucket.png)